-In exceptional cases, Bachelor graduates with above-average grades may also be admitted to the doctoral degree.
-Doing a doctorate in another discipline is also possible.
-In either case, you will usually need to attend additional courses in the subject of the doctorate.
+In exceptional cases, Bachelor graduates with above-average grades may also be admitted to doctoral studies.
+It is also possible to do a doctorate in a subject other than your own.
+In both cases, you will usually have to attend additional courses in the doctoral subject.
+This is decided on a case-by-case basis by the doctoral committee of the Faculty concerned.

-The admission requirements are set out in detail in the Doctoral Degree Regulations of the individual Faculties.
+The admission requirements are set out in detail in the Doctoral Degree regulations of the individual Faculties.
 At TU Dresden, each Faculty has its own Doctoral Degree Regulations, specifying which admission requirements you must meet, explaining the doctoral degree process and which doctoral degrees are awarded.
-An Overview of the Doctoral Offices and Degree Regulations of the different Faculties can be found on the homepage of TU Dresden.
+An overview of the Doctoral offices and Degree Regulations of the different Faculties can be found on the homepage of TU Dresden.
 The staff in the relevant Dean's Offices or Doctoral Offices will be happy to give you additional assistance.

-Familiarize yourself early on with the Doctoral Degree Regulations of your Faculty.
+TIP: Familiarize yourself early on with the Doctoral Degree Regulations of your Faculty.
 This will help you plan the formal steps involved in doing your doctorate so that you can focus on your academic work, especially in the labor-intensive final stage.